NixOS/nixpkgs/nixos/doc/manual/development/option-types.section.md

     user to affect all submodules in an `attrsOf submodule` at once.
 This is more convenient and discoverable than expecting the module user to type-merge with the `attrsOf submodule` option.

+`types.configuration {` *`class`*, *`allowUnknownClass`* `? false,` *`allowLegacyType`* ` ? false }`

+:   The result of a `lib.evalModules` invocation.
+While it is generally
+    preferable to use a `submodule` to represent configurations, it is possible to accept the result of another, otherwise stand-alone module system invocation.

+    This module system invocation may come from a different module system application.
+NixOS and home-manager are examples of module system applications.

+    The type check of this module system result is influenced by the following parameters.

+    -   *`class`*, an optional string.
+When set to non-null, it requires that the configuration was created with the same `class`.
+Any module system application should set the `class` argument in its main `evalModules` invocation.

+        This **must not** be used before the `class` string is set in stone, even if `allowUnknownClass == true`.

+    -   *`allowUnknownClass`*, an optional boolean that defaults to `false`.
+        When `true`, configurations without a `class` will be accepted.
+This is allows for a migration period during which configurations of older versions of the module system application.

+    -   *`allowLegacyType`*, an optional boolean that defaults to `false`.
+        When `true`, configurations without a `_type` attribute, are permitted.
+        These are returned by Nixpkgs `lib` versions before 23.05.

 ## Composed types {#sec-option-types-composed}